mapattacker/cheatsheets/mongodb.md

 .
 New query language, with chained functions, learning curve low .
 Has horizontal scaling through Sharing: storing records in multiple machines

+. mongod is the database server
+. mongo is the command line for typing queries

+# Set-up

+.
+Setup environment variable for mongo server path "C:\Program Files\MongoDB\Server\3.4\bin" .
+Go control panel > System & Security > System > Advanced system settings > Environment Variables > User variables
+.
+Open cmd and type "mongod" to start mongodb server
+.
+Create folders data & within it, db.
+This stores the databases "C:\data\db" .
+Now you can start playing with it

 # Database

 `use dbname`  --select database, or create if not exist